 This form is generally used by small business employers with an estimated annual payroll tax liability of $1,000 or less.

 New employers can request to file 944 tax forms when they apply for an employer identification number (EIN).
 If a business has previously filed 941 forms, they can submit a request to the IRS to file Form 944 instead.
-For more info, check out IRS.gov for instructions on how to request a 944 form.
+For more info, check out IRS.gov for IRS Form 944 instructions.

 What Is Form 941?